carlosdagos/blog/drafts/2016-02-20-folding-vs-iconv.markdown

 I suspected that already but it never hurts to check.

-So our source data is coming in `UTF- 8`.
+So our source data is coming in `UTF-8`.
 Upon checking the [database charset](http://www.postgresql.org/docs/9.2/static/multibyte.html), it showed up as [`ISO 8859-1`](https://en.wikipedia.org/wiki/ISO/IEC_8859-1), also known (perhaps incorrectly) as `Latin 1`.
 It's a character set from the late 80's intended to group most of the European characters, and since [I live](/contact.html) right in the middle of Europe, this makes sense.

 However, it's unfortunate, because I'm storing bytes in the database that are meant to be read as `UTF-8`, and the database (and the database clients) will spit them back at me thinking it's `ISO-8859-1`.
 Hence, unrecognizable characters: &#xFFFD;.